-Not only was it my first large tattoo visible on my upper body (I don’t really count my key as I can’t see it), it is also my first family tattoo, and since 3 of the four people I wanted to have immortalised on my skin have passed it was pretty emotional.
+Not only was it my first large tattoo visible on my upper body (I don’t really count the key on my forearm as I can’t see it), it is also my first family tattoo, and since 3 of the four people I wanted to have immortalised on my skin have passed it was pretty emotional.

 My Top tips for getting tattooed;

-Eat something before – No one likes a fainter
+Eat something before – No one likes a fainter, esp the person fainting

 Wear something you don’t mind getting ink on – Splashes happen so don’t wear your fav dress